PedroSmaxY/To-do_List_React/README.md

 ## Installation and usage
 To install this project, you will need Node.js and npm.

+Clone the repository in a folder using this command: `git clone https://github.com/PedroSmaxY/To-do_React.git`

 After installing them, run the following command: `npm install`

 This will install the project's dependencies.